 A pub dinner in historic Salisbury

 At the end of your visit to Stonehenge, drive to Salisbury and park in one of the city’s parking garages.
-Enjoy an evening meal at one of the many pubs before you return to your hotel in Southampton.
+Enjoy an evening meal at one of the many pubs before your return to your hotel in Southampton.
 We recommend the historic Haunch of Venison for great gastropub dishes.

-Day 3: The New Forest, Lymington and Beaulieu
+Day 3: The New Forest, Lymington, and Beaulieu

 Walking trails in the New Forest